Español

 Select the Live Chat button at the bottom of the page

-Our highly trained specialists are available 24/7 via phone and on weekdays can assist through video calls and online chat.
+Our highly trained specialists are available 24/7 via phone and on weekdays can assist through online chat.
 We connect patients, caregivers, and family members with essential services and resources at every step of their cancer journey.
 Ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

-Thyroidectomy is surgery to remove the thyroid gland.
-It is the most common surgery for thyroid cancer.
-As with lobectomy, this is typically done through an incision a few inches long across the front of the neck.
+Most often, thyroid surgery is done while you are under general anesthesia (in a deep sleep).
+The operation is done through an incision (cut) a few inches long across the front of the neck.
 You will have a small scar across the front of your neck after surgery, but this should become less noticeable over time.

-If the entire thyroid gland is removed, it is called a total thyroidectomy.
+If the entire thyroid gland is removed, this is called a total thyroidectomy.
 Sometimes the surgeon may not be able to remove the entire thyroid.
 If nearly all of the gland is removed, it is called a near-total thyroidectomy.

-After a near-total or total thyroidectomy, you will need to take daily thyroid hormone (levothyroxine) pills.
-But one advantage of this surgery over lobectomy is that your doctor will be able to check for recurrence (cancer coming back) afterward using radioiodine scans and thyroglobulin blood tests.
+One advantage of this surgery over a lobectomy is that your doctor will be able to check for recurrence (cancer coming back) afterward using radioiodine scans and thyroglobulin blood tests.
+(See Tests for Thyroid Cancer.)

 Complications are less likely to happen when your operation is done by an experienced thyroid surgeon.
-Patients who have thyroid surgery are often ready to leave the hospital within a day after the operation.
-Potential complications of thyroid surgery include:
+People who have thyroid surgery are often ready to leave the hospital within a day after the operation.

 For more general information about surgery as a treatment for cancer, see Cancer Surgery.